optakt/optakt.github.io/content/knowledge/flare_architecure.md

 * Platform Chain or P-Chain (manages the subnets, coordinates all the validator nodes and the staking mechanism)
 * Contract Chain or C-Chain (network for working with smart contracts)
-* Exchange Chain or X-Chain (meant for creation, management and transaction of tokens on the network – based on DAG a unique kind of consensus model)
+* Exchange Chain or X-Chain (meant for creation, management, and transaction of tokens on the network – based on DAG a unique kind of consensus model)

-In total, the Avalanche ecosystem (as of the end of Decemner 2021) operates 13 subnets and 10 blockchains (three main plus 7 minor ones: Dtehereum, Btehereum, C and X-chain PoW and others).
+In total, the Avalanche ecosystem (as of the end of Decemner 2021) operates 13 subnets and 10 blockchains (three main plus 7 minor ones: Dtehereum, Btehereum, C and X-chain PoW, and others).

-All the details regarding the operation of the platform, tutorials and tools are described in the [official Avalanche website](https://docs.avax.network/build/tutorials/platform/create-a-subnet/.)
+All the details regarding the operation of the platform, tutorials, and tools are described in the [official Avalanche website](https://docs.avax.network/build/tutorials/platform/create-a-subnet/.)

 ### Avalanche Consensus Protocol

-Avalanche Platform reach a consensus by using Avalanche Consensus Protocol.
+The Avalanche platform uses the Avalanche Consensus Protocol.
-It has three mechanisms that give structural support to the network.
-These are the non-BFT protocol (Slush) that progressively built up to Snowflake and Snowball.
+Avalanche is considered to be a sort of layered consensus protocol and can be broken down into:

+* Slush - single-decree consensus protocol inspired by gossip algorithms or the non-BFT protocol.
+* Snowflake - strengthen Slush with a single counter that emphasizes a node’s voting decisions.
+* Snowball - adds another layer of protection by implementing confidence counters.
+* Avalanche - generalizes Snowball and maintains a dynamic append-only Directed Acyclic Graph (DAG) of all known transactions.

 These are single-decree consensus protocols with increasing robustness and are all based on the common majority-based metastable voting mechanism.

-Avalanche is considered to be a sort of layered consensus protocol and can be broken down into:

-* Slush
-* Snowflake
-* Snowball
-* Avalanche

-I'll keep this part brief and more detailed explanations can be found in the links provided at the end of this section.
+More detailed explanations are provided at the end of this section.

 To understand how the algorithm works, here is a simple example.
 We start with a _slush_.
 Let's say, we have 16 nodes and the network has received a malicious transaction.
-Now these nodes should 'vote' whether this transaction is valid (the sender has sufficient funds in this case).
+Now, these nodes should 'vote' whether this transaction is valid (the sender has sufficient funds in this case).
 Another assumption is that several of these nodes are malicious (I run them in the network to get my transaction through) or they are out-of-date (information they have regarding the state of the network is a bit obsolete).
 To achieve an agreement regarding the transaction, each node picks several other nodes randomly, and they have a vote.
 Each node can repeat this process several times to achieve a final agreement.